Iwasawa theory and mock plectic points: Mock plectic invariants

 Set $\Delta_c:=\Gal(H_c/K)$ and consider a primitive character $\chi\colon \Delta_c \to\C^\times$.
 Let $\Q^\chi_p$ be the finite extension of $\Q_p$ generated by the values of $\chi$ and denote by $e_\chi\in\Q^\chi_p[\Delta_c]$ the idempotent satisfying $e_\chi[\sigma]=\chi(\sigma)e_\chi$.
 For any $\Q_p[\Delta_c]$-module $M$ we set $M^\chi:=e_\chi (M\otimes_{\Q_p}\Q_p^\chi)$ and define

 \begin{remark} Mock plectic invariants belong to the tensor product of \emph{global} and local Galois cohomology groups, while the plectic Stark--Heegner points studied in \cite{PlecticInvariants}, \cite{plecticHeegner}, \cite{polyquadraticPlectic} could only be constructed as elements in tensor products of local Galois cohomology groups.
-We believe that the techniques developed in \cite{DarmonFornea} and in this paper can be used to upgrade the construction of plectic Stark--Heegner points associated to quadratic CM extensions. \end{remark} The next proposition gives a criterion for the mock plectic invariant to be a Selmer class in terms of the vanishing of an appropriate $L$-value. \begin{proposition} We have
+It seems likely that -- at least for quadratic CM extensions -- the techniques developed in \cite{DarmonFornea} and in this paper will also allow to construct canonical lifts of plectic Stark--Heegner points to tensor products of global and local Galois cohomology groups.
+The authors hope to return to this question in the future.

+\end{remark} The next proposition gives a criterion for the mock plectic invariant to be a Selmer class in terms of the vanishing of an appropriate $L$-value. \begin{proposition} We have

 \end{proposition} \begin{proof} It suffices to check the local condition at the primes above $p$.
 The claim is then reduced to \cite[Theorem 4.3]{BD-Edix} as in the proof of \cite[Theorem 3.8]{DarmonFornea}. \end{proof} \begin{remark} When the $L$-value $L(E/K,\chi,1)$ is non-zero, the mock plectic invariant $\mathcal{Q}^\chi$ is not a Selmer class by Proposition \ref{SelmerProp}, and can be used to prove instances of the BSD-conjecture in rank $0$ as explained in Theorem 3.9 and Remark 3.10 of \cite{DarmonFornea}. \end{remark}